Jayini Thakker, DDS, MD

 4. National Board Dental Examination (NBDE) - Successful completion of the National Board Dental Examination Part I and Part II (when available) is required of all applicants.
 Please allow plenty of time for NBDE score report requests to be processed by the ADA.
 Have NBDE scores sent to email@example.com.
 We cannot accept NBDE scores reported in a Dean's letter as an official report of test results.
 Request NBDE scores

 5. National Board Medical Examination (NBME) - Applicants must take the National Board Medical Examination (NBME) Comprehensive Basic Science Exam and have their official test results reported to Loma Linda University by the application deadline.
+If the test has been taken more than once, all scores must be submitted.
 Please visit the NBME website for further information: http://www.nbme.org/students/Subject-Exams/subexams.html.

 6. English Proficiency Exam - Regardless of nationality or citizenship, an applicant whose native language is not English or whose secondary education has been given outside the U.S. is required to pass one of the following English proficiency tests: